DanWahlin/typescript-fundamentals/README.md

 # TypeScript Fundamentals

-Code samples from the TypeScript Fundamentals course on [Pluralsight.com](https://pluralsight.com)
+Code samples from the TypeScript Fundamentals course on [Pluralsight.com](https://pluralsight.com).
+Samples for each module from the course can be found in the `src` directory.

-## Running the Project using Webpack
+## Running the Project

 1. Install Node.js LTS ([https://nodejs.org](https://nodejs.org))
 1. Open a command window at the root of this project